RocketChat/puppet-rocketchat/README.md

 6. [Development - Guide for contributing to the module](#development)

 ## Overview
 This Puppet module installs Rocket.Chat.
-It can also install and configure reverse proxy(Apache/Nginx) and if you want can manage firewall.
+It will also install MongoDB and configure it.
+For now only SystemD init files are provided.

 ## Module Description

 You can use this module to automate some steps in installation and configuration of Rocket.Chat.
 For now this module will download and prepare everythink to run Rocket.Chat instance.
-It can setup reverse proxy of your choice(Apache/Nginx) and configure firewall.

 ## Setup